Go to AAD Home

 When to contact a dermatologist

-While the rash of pityriasis rosea can often be cared for at home, you should seek medical care if the rash worsens or lasts longer than 3 months.
+While the rash of pityriasis rosea can often be cared for at home, you should see a board-certified dermatologist if the rash worsens or lasts longer than 3 months.
+No one knows your skin better than a dermatologist, who can tell you whether treatment is needed.

 Images